Before you start

-Please register yourself at the city/town hall (Einwohnermeldeamt) within the first week of arrival in Germany.
+Please register yourself at the city/town hall (Einwohnermeldeamt) within the first two weeks of arrival in Germany.

-After registration you have to schedule an appointment at the relevant Alien Office to apply for the residence Permit.
+After registration you have to schedule an appointment at the relevant Foreigners Authority to apply for the residence Permit.

 Details regarding biometric specifications for photographs can be found here.